dwappett/plotting_examples/MME55_plot_examples/README.md

 ### SetPlotDefaults

-SetPlotDefaults is a simple script that sets up a structure of axes properties like font size, font weight, grids, etc. so these things can be kept consistent between figures with only a simple "set(gca,SetPlotDefaults)" command.
+SetPlotDefaults is a simple script that sets up a structure (PlotSettings) of axes properties like font size, font weight, grids, etc. so these things can be kept consistent between figures with only a simple "set(gca,PlotSettings)" command.

 # Examples